Welcome To The Honeypot Guide To Online Video Marketing.

 Video is everywhere.

-These small devices are less phones and more mobile computers.
-Mobile computers which enable the streaming of video, the sharing of the same video through your trusted social networks and the opportunity for your organization to communicate with your potential customers.
+These small devices act more like mobile computers than they do phones.
+They're mobile computers which enable the streaming of video, the sharing of the same video through your trusted social networks and the opportunity for your organization to communicate with your potential customers.

 When we combine video with the connected power of social media distribution amongst trusted networks and pair that with an inbound marketing strategy we've created the "perfect storm" of conversion opportunity.